 • Choose Batch edit located in the Action column

-• Embed the account number positioned in the number section
+• Enter the account number positioned in the number section

 • Don’t forget to save once done.